 The carcasses of adult fish that had 21 days to metabolize erythromycin injections prior to spawning will be planted into local streams to increase nutrients.
+If carcasses are planted for nutrient enhancement, fish health protocols will be followed (e.g. heating to adequate temperature for pathogen reduction, fish health specialist monitoring).
 Carcasses of fish injected within 21-days of spawning will be buried in a locally identified upland landfill.